Ho-Ho-Kus School District: History

+In September 2024, the district dedicated Duffield Hall, a new gymnasium and wellness center funded by David Duffield, a technology entrepreneur who was a 1954 district graduate whose mother taught at the school.

 Awards and recognition

 During the 1989-90 school year, Ho-Ho-Kus Public School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 In 2002, John Smith of the Ho-Ho-Kus Public School was recognized with the History of Distinguished Leadership Award by the New Jersey Association for Health, Physical Education, Recreation and Dance.

 School

-Ho-Ho-Kus Public School had an enrollment of 587 students in grades PreK-8 as of the 2020–21 school year.
+Ho-Ho-Kus Public School had an enrollment of 573 students in grades PreK–8 as of the 2024–25 school year.